 Eiffel Tower: Paris, France

-No travel list is ever complete without the French landmark, the Eiffel Tower in Paris.
+Traveling to Paris for the first time?
+No Paris travel list is ever complete without the French landmark, the Eiffel Tower.
 Especially for hopeless romantics, this tower in France is the most sought-after holiday destination year after year.
 One of many places to visit on your perfect Paris itinerary, it’s also the world’s most visited paid attraction.
 Whether you are doing a France road trip, or just visiting Paris on your trip, this is definitely a must visit.

 The highest tower over all of Paris was first constructed during the 1889 World Fair and it was originally hated by the French people.
 Since then, the iconic tower transformed into a national symbol of power and even of love.
 Paris will never be Paris without the Eiffel Tower.
 And up to this day, this tower still offers the best place to view the city of love.
 A perfect addition to any romantic’s bucket list.